 |Status||3600mm (3.6m) – 4000mm (4m)||2100mm||Aluminium

 How to choose the right bifold door for your home

 Bifold doors are a great way to add luxury and a modern look to your home.
-They offer a great alternative to traditional French doors and patio doors and are available in a range of different finishes including wooden, aluminium and composite.
+They offer a great alternative to traditional French doors and patio doors and are available in a range of different finishes including oak, aluminium and composite.

 Use of the space

 One of the biggest factors to consider when choosing the configuration for your bifold door system is configuring them in a way that works for you, your home and your needs.

 If you want to increase the amount of natural light in your home or connect an indoor and outdoor dining area, bifold doors that fold completely away and larger spans of doors will help you to do this.

 On the other hand, if you’re just looking to replace an old door, a smaller bifold door will suit perfectly but will offer a modern upgrade and will help you to maximise your space.